Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 weapons

-Prohibits operation of a drone carrying or appearing to carry a weapon of mass destruction or making a credible threat that a drone carries a WMD.
+Prohibits operating a drone carrying an actual weapon of mass destruction or creating a hoax that a drone carries a WMD.

 Effective: Oct 1, 2025First-degree felony — up to 30 years imprisonment